SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 ### JnJ vaccine availability

-Only about 7mln doses are available quickly, and about 30mln by April, so it may not matter in a practical sense.
+Only about 7mln doses are available quickly, and about 30mln by April, so it may not matter in a practical sense world-wide.
 Manufacturing has to gear up in Baltimore, later in 2021 (or very early 2022, at a guess?).
 They've promised 100mln by end of June; I don't see how that can happen, but then they know their capacity better than anybody else, so this gets a tenative pass from me.